-YAGOc-195k YAGO (Yet Another Great Ontology) is an automatically generated high quality KG that combines the information richness of Wikipedia Infoboxes and its category system with the clean taxonomy of WordNet.
-We extracted entitiv types, type-constraints5 and all triples that involved entities with more than 5 and relation-types that were involved in more than 100 relations from the YAGO-core dataset6.
+YAGOc-195k YAGO (Yet Another Great Ontology) is an automatically generated high quality knowledge graph that combines the information richness of Wikipedia Infoboxes and its category system with the clean taxonomy of WordNet.
+We extracted all triples that involved entities with more than 5 and relation-types that were involved in more than 100 relations from the YAGO-core dataset5.
+Additionally we also downloaded and extracted rdf:type, rdfs:range and rdfs:domain triples 6.
 We only included entities that share the types used in the rdfs:domain and rdfs:range triples.
+This YAGO subsample will be used as representative for a high quality knowledge graph in our experiments.